deexsunts/studyplanner-1/README.md

  added progress to the video section

-## changelog 18 may:
+## changelog 19 may:
  - added weight tracker
- - added a calendar (only works for one event per day for now)
+ - added a calendar (support multiple days)
  - fixed minor issues
  - added active/deactive to notes and books
+ - added notebook and goal tracking
+ - fixed a problem in the lecture section